JetBrains/intellij-platform-gradle-plugin/src/docs/configuration.md

 Empty value means that the IDE that was used for compiling will be used for running/debugging as well.<br/><br/>
 **Default value**: `<empty>`

+- `intellij.ideaDependencyCachePath` – absolute path to the local directory that should be used for storing IDEA distributions.
+If empty – Gradle cache directory will be used.
+**Default value**: `<empty>`

 ### Publishing plugin

 - `intellij.publish.username` your login at JetBrains plugin repository.